evgenys91/iot-data-simulator-docs/README.md

  - **target system** - describes external system where simulated data is sent to;

  - **device** – encapsulates specific set of values and target system properties.
 	 - Devices can be used to override specific values in generated payload.
-This can be usefull when you have common payload structure and would like to ovveride some specific properties such as *id*, *geo position* for different IoT devices.
+It can be useful when you have common payload structure and would like to ovveride some specific properties such as *id*, *geo position* for different IoT devices.
 	 - Devices can be used to override *target system* properties.
-This scenario is helpful for instance when each device should send payload to its own topic.
+This use case is helpful for instance when each device should send payload to its own topic.

 ##  Usage